Buyer’s Guide to Purchasing German Property

 - Various disbursement fees for the land registry and search certificates from local authorities.
 These certificates vary from around 5 Euros to approximately 70 Euros.
 No more than 4 certificates are usually required.

-- £100 fee for the German Agent to represent the buyer in signing the deed of purchase in Germany, draft agreements and make the visit to the notary.
+- 1400 Euros to represent the buyer in signing the deed of purchase in Germany, draft agreements and make the visit to the notary.